Alvi305/Backup-Shell-Script-for-system-restore-LINUX-/README.md

 ### Module 2: System-Critical Information Backup

-Module 2 copies all system-critical information of the Ubuntu OS to a destination directory ( See []() for editing the path to the destination directory).
+Module 2 copies all system-critical information of the Ubuntu OS to a destination directory ( See [Configuration — Module 2](#module-2) for editing the path to the destination directory).
 This includes:

 1. System configuration files